albertvila/dotfiles/README.md

   ./setup.sh
   plenv global 5.14.2
 ```

-- Permission issues with pip, run the following command `sudo easy_install pip`

-- If you get the following error `zsh:1: command not found: pygmentize` doing a cat or more, just run the following command `sudo easy_install Pygments`

 - If you find the following error while updating homebrew apps, then you should remove one of the taps.
 You can see all of them using `brew tap` and remove one using `brew untap XXX`